-The library is a critical part of our mission statement.
-To be true to our mission, we must make continual updates to keep it relevant to family historians in the county.
-Our goal is to make the library as “patron friendly” as possible and to have every patron find the information for which they visited the library, or at least learn something useful on every visit.
+The library is a critical part of our mission.
+Our goal is to make the library as “patron friendly” as possible and to have every patron find the information for which they visited the library, or at least learn something useful.
 We continually remove technically outdated resources that are available in newer formats, including the internet.
 We are open Monday through Friday, 10:00am to 4:00pm.
 Check our calendar for special dates that we will be closed.

 Additional resources in our library include:

-The library subscribes to Ancestry Library Edition, through which we can access censuses, the Social Security Death Index, immigration lists, Civil War records, WWI draft registration cards, etc.
+Our four patron computers have been upgraded to cable internet connectivity for maximum performance when accessing our information subscriptions on the internet.
+The library subscribes to Ancestry Library Edition, American Ancestors (NEHGS), Newspapers.com, Fold3, My Heritage and others, through which we can access censuses, the Social Security Death Index, immigration lists, Civil War records, WWI draft registration cards, etc.